apache/beam/playground/backend/README.md

 - `KEY_EXPIRATION_TIME` - is the expiration time of the keys in the cache (default value = `15 min`)
 - `PIPELINE_EXPIRATION_TIMEOUT` - is the expiration time of the code processing (default value = `15 min`)
 - `PROTOCOL_TYPE` - is the type of the backend server protocol.
 It could be `TCP` or `HTTP` (default value = `HTTP`)
+- `NUM_PARALLEL_JOBS` - is the max number of the code processing requests which could be processed on the backend server at the same time (default value = `20`).
+This value is used to check readiness of the backend server.
+If server processes max number of the code processing requests then need to deploy a new instance.

 ### Running the server app via Docker